rsdoiel/antenna/archives/2025/journalism_2025.14.md

 date: 2025-04-10, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 10 at 7:24 p.m.</em>
-Daniela Huerta is unboxing people&#8217;s personalities one film at a time.
+Daniela Huerta is unboxing people’s personalities one film at a time.
-The fourth-year political science student &#8211; who is also known as DJ frootgummie &#8211; is host to the UCLA Radio show &#8220;Letterboxd Unboxed,&#8221; an hourlong podcast that dissects guest&#8217;s four favorite movies.
+The fourth-year political science student – who is also known as DJ frootgummie – is host to the UCLA Radio show “Letterboxd Unboxed,” an hourlong podcast that dissects guests&#8217; four favorite movies.

 <br>